gottacatchenall/ms_sampling_effort/manuscript.md

 the same qualitative behavior).
-The practical consequence of this skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events: observing two species of low relative biomass together.
+The practical consequence of this skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events: observing two species of low relative biomass _at the same time_.
 However, this "neutrally forbidden link" [@Canard2012EmeStr] does not consider that there may be a positive association between observing species together because of their interaction [@Cazelles2016TheSpe], which we'll explore in the next subsection.